IRIS Shahid Rais-Ali Delvari

+Shahid Rais-Ali Delvari is a manufactured by IRGC Marine Industries in Bandar Abbas.
+It was named after Iranian military leader and hero Rais-Ali Delvari.

+History

-Shahid Rais-Ali Delvari is a manufactured by the IRGC Marine Industries in Bandar Abbas, was incorporated into the Southern Fleet of the Islamic Revolutionary Guard Corps Navy on February 27, 2025, during a ceremony attended by the Commander-in-Chief of the Islamic Revolutionary Guard Corps, Hossein Salami.
+The ship was incorporated into the Southern Fleet of the Islamic Revolutionary Guard Corps Navy on February 27, 2025, during a ceremony attended by the Commander-in-Chief of the IRGC, Hossein Salami.

+On 11 March 2026, the United States claimed that all IRGCN Soleimani class ships, of which this ship is one, were destroyed during 2026 Iran war.
+No specific details on the Shahid Rais-Ali Delvari were provided.

+Overview

-This light missile-launching vessel, constructed in a catamaran design, is engineered for exceptional mobility in challenging sea conditions.
+The light missile-launching vessel, constructed in a catamaran design, is engineered for exceptional mobility in challenging sea conditions.
 Measuring 67 m in length and 20 m in width, it has an empty displacement of approximately 600 tons.
 When fully loaded, its displacement can exceed 1,000 tons, which classifies the Shahid Soleimani class as corvettes.
 Shahid Rais-Ali Delvari is powered by four diesel engines, each with a capacity of 3600 hp, driving two shafts and propellers.
 This propulsion system enables the ship to achieve speeds of around 32 kn.
 The vessel is capable of operating over a distance of 5,000 miles.

 A notable characteristic of this class is the helicopter landing deck, which measures approximately 14 m in width.
 This feature enables the deployment of larger helicopters for various operations, including reconnaissance, search and rescue, and combat support missions.
 The vessel can accommodate helicopters such as the Bell 412, Bell 206, Shahed 285, and Shahed 278.
 Additionally, other attack helicopters like the Cobra and Toofan are also capable of functioning from this ship.